Ditropan (Oxybutynin Hydrochloride)

 Primary Uses

-Ditropan is used to decrease the urgency and frequency of urination in patients with bladder control issues.
+Ditropan is primarily used to treat conditions that cause increased urgency and frequency of urination.

 How It Works